replexica/replexica/readme.md

 Replexica is a compiler plugin that integrates with the build system, collecting all user-facing text in the app and preparing it for translation with the Replexica platform.
 Here's how it works:

 1. **Infers** metadata from your app, such as the text that needs to be translated and its context.
 This metadata is then stored alongside the build artifacts.
-1. **Translates** the text using the CLI that connects to the Replexica platform.
-The platform uses AI to translate the text, and the more you use it, the better it gets.
+1. **Translates** the text using the CLI that connects to the Replexica Cloud.
+The cloud engine uses AI to translate the text, and the more you use it, the better it gets.
 The API is open, so you can build your own translation engine if you wish!
 1. **Injects** the translations back into your app, so that the translated text is displayed to the user, based on their locale.

 With Replexica, you can build multi-language apps without the hassle of managing JSON files, and with the power of AI translation.